BradFran/SuperconductorTcPredictor/README.md

 tccreate.py - script to create, train and save final model to ./model

-tcpredict.py - script to make Tc prediction (in progress - minimally functional - not validated!!!)
+tcpredict.py - script to make Tc prediction (in progress - functional but not validated!!!)

 ## Discussion of project: